josephsl/wintenApps/readme.md

 ## Settings

 * Certain information such as Windows Update progress is now reported automatically.
-* Progress bar values are no longer announced twice.
+* Progress bar values and other information are no longer announced twice.

+## Skype Preview
+* Typing indicator text is announced just like Skype for Desktop client.

 ## Bank of America/Twitter